 Dutch artist and furniture designer Bente Hovendal is a deliberate, careful artist who puts great thought into each and every piece she creates.
-Working with raw lumber and a chainsaw, her furniture is complex but shines with the simple inner beauty of the natural materials.
+Working with raw lumber and a chainsaw, her somewhat weird furniture is complex but shines with the simple inner beauty of the natural materials.
+It’s a gorgeous take on rustic chainsaw carving.

 Hovendal’s pieces look deceptively fragile.
 They have the appearance of thin, stacked discs of wood criss-crossed with cracks and wrinkles.
 But each piece of furniture is quite sturdy and has all of the natural strength of its raw materials.